 If you think that you have discovered fraud against the government, it is crucial that you call a whistleblower lawyer right away.
-The next steps you take are very important and sensitive and it’s important that you get it right.
+The next steps you take are very important and sensitive, and it’s important that you get it right.
 An experienced whistleblower attorney can tell you if you potentially have a case, and can talk with you about how to preserve the claim.

-A whistleblower claims attorney will file a qui tam case “under seal” at first, so the public does not know about the case, and the whistleblower’s identity remains anonymous.
+Whistleblower attorneys will file a qui tam case “under seal” at first, so the public does not know about the case, and the whistleblower’s identity remains anonymous.
 The government will investigate the whistleblower’s claims.
 If the government finds that there was fraud committed, the government’s lawyers can decide whether to join in the lawsuit and pursue it individually.
 State whistleblower claims have a different procedure.